ClandininLab/bifrost/README.md

 You can remove this limit and instruct snakemake to submit all available tasks to the scheduler by setting `--jobs all` if you dare tempt the wrath of your cluster administrator.
+Use of `--jobs all` is inadvisable in most scenarios.

 The `snakemake` process simply coordinates jobs and does no heavy lifting itself.
 It must be executed from an environment containing slurm executables, so run it on a login node or as its own job.
-An example sbatch file is provided in `pipeline`.
+An [example sbatch script](pipeline/example_sbatch.sbatch) is provided.

 Please refer to the Snakemake docs for instructions on how to execute the pipeline on